 The salty water is present in the region where the river meets the ocean, which is up to 12 km or 7.5 miles away from the coast.

-This means that Java Fern can naturally adapt to survive these conditions and is a good fit for aquariums with brackish water.
+This means that the Java Fern plant can naturally adapt to survive these conditions and is a good fit for aquariums with brackish water.

 Here’s a photograph of a dense Java Fern growth from West Peninsular Malaysia: